AxFrancois/Netwok-Troubleshooting/Layer 2/MAC.md

 [//]: <> (To confirm)

 In a layer 2 segment, each device must have a unique MAC address.
-The probability of a device having the same MAC address is very low (1/2^48 = 1 in 281 trillion), so this issue should never happen, right ?
-Right ?
-Well actually it can happen, and it's when I'm working with virtual machines.
+The probability of 2 devices having the same MAC address is very low (1/2^48 = 1 in 281 trillion), so this issue should never happen, right ?
+RIGHT ?
+Well actually it happenned, and it's when I was working with virtual machines.
 When you carelessly clone a virtual machine, the MAC address is the same as the original one.

 ### Symtoms